Ola Kamara: D.C. United

 Kamara's 2020 season was extremely disappointing, although the COVID-19 pandemic did cause a break in the MLS season and subsequent rearrangement of the schedule.
 He played in 22 of D.C.'s 23 regular season matches and started 17 but only managed to net four goals and did not provide a single assist.
 Kamara did score on the final day of season in the 33rd minute to give D.C. a 2–1 lead over Montreal Impact but two late goals by the Impact to turn the match around denied D.C. a second straight playoff appearance.

 The 2021 Season did not start on a high note for Kamara.
 Due to a preseason injury setback he missed D.C.’s first three matches and was limited to 90 minutes total in his next four.
 He caught fire, however, during the summer months as he scored 13 goals in 14 matches in July, August, and September.
 He also lead the league in G/90 with 0.94.
 On the final day of the season Kamara scored a brace in a 3–1 win against Toronto FC which pushed him into a tie at the top of the 2021 MLS Golden Boot standings.
 Ultimately, though, he lost out to Valentin Castellanos due to the assist tiebreaker.
 That hurt was coupled by the fact that even though D.C. won their final match, other results did not go in their favor and they missed out on the 2021 MLS Cup Playoffs by one point.

 Kamara started his 2022 season with a goal in D.C.'s 3–0 win against new-comers Charlotte FC on February 26.

+Gamle Oslo FK

+In April 2026, Kamara signed with Norwegian Third Division club Gamle Oslo FK.